Andy4495/ParallelEEPROM/README.md

 ParallelEEPROM Library
 ==========================

 This is a parallel EEPROM programmer library.
 It currently supports 32Kx8 (28C256 and X28256) and 2Kx8 (28C16) EEPROMs.
+32Kx8 and 2Kx8 chips with the same pinout as these devices have not been tested, but will probably work with this library.
 Other sizes may be supported in the future.

+Example program 4 in the `examples` folder (`ParallelEEPROM_EX4_program_device.ino`) implements an EEPROM programmer device, complete with Serial output text indicating the data programmed and pass/fail status.

 The library has been tested with a 3.3V MSP432 microcontroller, and therefore also supports an optional 74LVC245 transceiver to level-shift the data signals between the EEPROM and the MSP432.

 Since this is intended for a parallel EEPROM device, a large number of I/O pins are required.
 For example, with 28C256 devices and a 74LVC245 transceiver, a total of 28 I/O pins are required (15 address, 8 data, and 5 control pins).
 In addition, a large amount of program memory is required to hold to EEPROM program data.
 For this reason, this library was only tested on MPS432, but may work with other microcontrollers with sufficient program memory and I/O.

-After a write operation, reads and writes will not return valid data until the write cycle has completed.
-The library supports both DATA polling and TOGGLE polling to detect the completion of a write cycle so that hard-coded delays are not required.
+After a write operation to the EEPROM, reads from and writes to the EEPROM will not return valid data until the previous write operation has completed.
+The library supports both DATA polling and TOGGLE polling to detect the completion of a write cycle so that hard-coded delays in the sketch are not required.
 Since not all chips support the different polling types, methods are provided which support no polling (requiring a hard-coded delay after writes), DATA polling, or TOGGLE polling.

 DATA polling uses the most significant data bit (IO7) to signal when a write operation has completed.
 TOGGLE polling uses IO6.
 For details on how polling works and which polling method is supported, see the specific device datasheet.